 What to do: Create for your child a calm working area that is quiet and favorable for learning.
 Ensure that their working area is free of any electronics when doing their homework, including TV and cell phones.
 If the child must use the computer during homework, block their access to social media until they are done with their assignments.
 The ability to focus makes it possible to complete all school work on time.

 Forgetting about the Assignment:

 Forgetting to do an assignment, especially among online learners, is common.
 This action is because students have much information posted on different platforms, making it easy to miss some of them.
 In addition, teachers online may not give verbal reminders since they don’t physically engage with the students.
 Forgetting assignments at the last minute can also happen when a student doesn’t have a planner, calendar, or to-do list.

 What to do: Proper planning, better time management, and effective communication with teachers can eliminate this mistake.

 Lack of Clarity:

-Students tend to procrastinate they are not sure about the requirements of an assignment.
-Most of the students put aside a challenging assignment with the hope of understanding it later.
-The problem can be more problematic with online learners since they lack enough opportunities to communicate with the teacher.
-When students are uncertain of an assignment, they either put it off indefinitely or entirely ignore it.
+Students tend to procrastinate because they are not sure about the requirements of an assignment.
+Most of the students put aside a challenging assignment hoping to understand it later.
+Online learners can be more problematic since they lack enough opportunities to communicate with the teacher.
+Students who are uncertain of an assignment either put it off indefinitely or entirely ignore it.

-What to do: Encouraging students to ask for help to eliminate this problem.
+What to do: Encourage students to ask for help to eliminate this problem.

 Lack of Motivation: